Table of Contents

 Research reveals that a single steroid injection can relieve roughly half of the patients.

 How to fix tendonitis in thumb?
-You can also perform the exercise for tendonitis in thumb listed below.
+How to get rid of gamers thumb?
+You can perform the exercise for tendonitis in thumb listed below.

 Wrist Extension Stretch: With your elbow erect and your palm down, stretch your arm in front of you.
 With your other hand, pull the palm of the affected hand upward until you sense a stretch.
 Hold the hand there for 20 seconds before letting go.